Comprehensive Plan and Code Update

 Code Updates

-- Ketchum’s draft consolidated and reorganized code is now available for review and feedback.
-You may provide comments through the form on this page, by sending an email to [email protected], or by attending the upcoming meeting.
+You may continue providing comments by sending an email to [email protected], or by attending the upcoming meeting.

 Past Events & Outreach